ionic-team/ionic-framework/core/src/utils/test/playwright/docs/best-practices.md

 Tests should be broken up per-feature.
 This makes it easy for team members to quickly find tests for a particular feature.
 Additionally, the names of test directories should use kebab-case.

-At a minimum, each component with a `tests` directory must also have a `basic` directory with an `index.html` file.
-This is done so team members can easily paste usage examples to test out when developing or reviewing PRs.
-The `basic` directory may have E2E tests, but they should be limited to testing the default (or basic) behavior of a component.

 ```diff
 basic/component.e2e.ts
 feature-a/component.e2e.ts